Adventure Staff Positions

 In addition to running our horseback riding program, the Wranglers are a support to the rest of the camp.
 While they don’t live in the cabins with campers, they get to invest in a cabin of kids by participating in nightly devotions, praying with counselors, and helping with evening programming.

-Wrangler Staff work at camp for 11 weeks: three weeks of training, followed by eight weeks working with campers.
-The starting pay for Wranglers is $1500 with room and board included.
+Wrangler Staff work at camp for ten weeks: three weeks of training, followed by seven weeks working with campers.
+The starting pay for Wranglers is $1800 with room and board included.

 Can you believe that you could be paid to ride a jet ski for the summer?
 Well, it’s true.
 Lake Staff at LCCC are the people who maintain and run our program at our lakefront property.
 Lake Staff will be spending their days driving our jet skis for tubing campers, lifeguarding at the beach, and supervising the dock area.
 Other jobs include leading campers in laser tag, playing games, and helping with property maintenance.